Indiana vs. Miami: Odds, spread, over/under - NCAA Tournament Second Round

 Indiana vs. Miami Betting Trends

-- Indiana has put together a 15-17-0 record against the spread this season.

-- So far this season, 19 out of the Hoosiers' 32 games have gone over the point total.
+- A total of 19 out of the Hoosiers' 32 games this season have gone over the point total.

-- Miami has put together an 18-14-0 ATS record so far this season.
+- Miami has compiled an 18-14-0 ATS record so far this season.

-- Hurricanes games have gone over the point total 14 out of 32 times this season.
+- In the Hurricanes' 32 chances this season, the combined scoring has gone over the point total 14 times.

 Indiana Futures Odds